top of page

 • Metrics and data dependencies

-Rather than pushing premature machine learning, I laid out a staged AI roadmap:
+Rather than pushing premature ML, I laid out a staged roadmap:

 • Start with deterministic logic and heuristics